ericjanto/personal-blog/content/posts/2020-07-03-gatsby-cpanel.md

 ---

 That should be it!
-Enjoy your website, hosted and deployed to cPanel.
+Enjoy your website, generated with Gatsby, hosted and deployed to cPanel.

-I hope I never have to work with cPanel again.